 This happens a lot in the chemical industry.
 In principle, it is like Vendor Managed Inventory (VMI).

 In VMI, the vendor or the supplier oversees managing the inventory at the customer site.
-In exchange, the customer provides the data on latest sales and current stock to the vendor.
+In exchange, the customer provides the data on the latest sales and current stock to the vendor.

 Consignment is like VMI but there are significant differences.
 The inventory at the customer site is owned by the customer, for example, a rail car worth of supplies.
 Customer ‘taps’ the inventory as needed.
-However, the information flows back to the vendor on a periodic basis as opposed to real time.
+However, the information flows back to the vendor on a periodic basis as opposed to in real-time.
 Once a month is quite common.
 This leads to a real gap in when the actual demand occurred and when the demand was reported.

 Here is how Peter Edwards suggests that one handle this situation:

 On consignment, I’ve always looked at this as vendor inventory at the customer site.
 In determining the appetite to enter into consignment, I ask:

 - What is our strategic position at the account? (ideally an important customer)

 - What is our visibility to inventory and demand? (ideally real-time or daily)